USB LAN Connect Operation Guide

 CNC to File Menu Selection

-With this selection, CNC data can be sent directly to the local FTP server memory.
+With this selection, CNC data can be sent directly to the USB flash drive or FTP server memory.
 The file name used to transmit CNC data is generated automatically*.
 If a different name file name is desired, select ‘Dir’.
 ‘Dir’ will display the directory.
-A different file name can
+A different file name can be typed in by selecting [type File].

 Automatic File Name Selection